gianfrancodemarco/site/content/posts/Enhancing LLM Tool Usage with Converso.md

 ## Let’s test it

-The agent is the same defined before.
+The agent is the same as defined before.

 ```
 Human: send an email to john to announce that i finished my website